Ruth2014/bio2092/06_Human_genomics/README.md

 lectures and outside reading about applying genomics to human health and anthropology.
 We will try solve some of the web-based problems
 (Weblems) posed by the author of our primary course textbook; see: https://global.oup.com/uk/orc/biosciences/evolution/leskgenomics3e/student/weblems/.

-If you have not dones so already, you should complete the Labster virtual lab about sequencing ancient human DNA.
+If you have not done so already, you should complete the Labster virtual lab about sequencing ancient human DNA.
 You can access this simulation via the link on the Labster section of the BIO2092 ELE page: https://vle.exeter.ac.uk/mod/lti/view.php?id=684279.